ESP32 PWM with Arduino IDE (Analog Output)

 View raw code

-Upload the new sketch to your ESP32.
+Upload the code to your ESP32.
 Make sure you have the right board and COM port selected.
-Now, take a look at your circuit:
+Look at your circuit.
+You should have a dimmer LED that increases and decreases brightness over time just like in the previous example.

 Wrapping Up

-In summary, in this post you’ve learned how to use the LED PWM controller of the ESP32 with the Arduino IDE to dim an LED.
+In summary, in this article, you learned how to use the LED PWM controller of the ESP32 with the Arduino IDE to dim an LED.
 The concepts learned can be used to control other outputs with PWM by setting the right properties to the signal.

-We have other tutorials related with ESP32 that you may also like:
+We have more ESP32 resources you may like:

 This is an excerpt from our course: Learn ESP32 with Arduino IDE.
 If you like ESP32 and you want to learn more, we recommend enrolling in Learn ESP32 with Arduino IDE course.